New Patients

 Our Usual Procedures

-• If you would like to register with the Practice, you will need to complete our registration forms.
-You can pick these up from reception or complete an online version.
+- Alternatively, you will need to complete our registration forms below or you can pick these up from reception.
 Please avoid registering at the Practice between 08:00 and 10:00 if at all possible.

-• You need to bring along one piece of photo ID (or birth certificate for a child) per person and one proof of address per family - this should preferably be government official documentation or a bank or credit card statement but a phone or utility bill will also suffice.
-Each application MUST be signed therefore if submitting online make sure you email us your signature.
-When submitting online we will also require an email with the following identifiers:
+- However you apply, we will need to verify your address ID, either electronically or in person.
+You will need to bring along one piece of photo ID (or birth certificate for a child) per person and one proof of address per family - this should preferably be government official documentation or a bank or credit card statement but a phone or utility bill will also suffice.

-Please send this additional information to our email gp.g82120@nhs.net.
-If you have a copy of previous prescribed medications it would be helpful to send this.
+If you have a copy of previous prescribed medications it would be helpful to let us see this.

 Practice Area